 Community driven.
 Social entrepreneurship’s idea often starts with problems in a community.
 Social entrepreneurs then think about how they can offer solutions and make a positive impact.
 In contrast, traditional entrepreneurs start with problems and then calculate how economically viable they are before starting a business.

 Inspire.
 Traditional employers use money and profits to motivate employees to do work.
-But social entrepreneurs often use inspiration to move people toward change.
+However, social entrepreneurs often use inspiration to move people toward change.
 They don’t count on big profits to run a social business.

 But social entrepreneurs see it from a different perspective.
 It forces them to think creatively to find new approaches to overcoming obstacles.

-Take an example in bringing behavior change in a positive direction.
+Take an example of bringing behavior change in a positive direction.
 It’s not just how social entrepreneurs develop product or service innovations.
 But, it also forces them to think about paradigm innovation, where they have to change the way people think about their problems.

 Types of social entrepreneurs